open-power-ref-design/cluster-genesis/docs/Intro-Setup.rst

 one of the supported architectures with supported hardware, it eliminates the need for custom scripts or programming.
 It does this via a text configuration file (config.yml) which drives the cluster configuration.
-The configuration file is a yaml text file which the user edits.
-Several Example config files are included docs directory.
+The configuration file is a YAML text file which the user edits.
+Several example config files are included docs directory.
 The configuration process is driven from a "deployer" node which can be removed from the cluster when finished.
 The POWER-Up process is as follows;

 #.
 Rack and cable the hardware.
 #.
 Initialize hardware.

-   - initialize switches with static ip address, userid and password.
+   - initialize switches with static IP address, userid and password.
    - insure that all cluster compute nodes are set to obtain a DHCP address on their BMC ports and they are configured to support PXE boot on one of their network adapters.